 Furthermore,

 The remote (single) users can choose to view any one or none (e.g., when only viewing the screenshare) of the available 360-degree videos from the multiple rooms.
 Switching from one room to another may be triggered manually, or using other mechanisms, such as, viewing direction or dominant speaker.
-However, for the case of the dominant speaker, it is important to consider effects of motion sickness while switching from one video to another as the user may not be sufficiently prepared for the switch.
+However, for the case of the dominant speaker, it is important to consider effects of motion sickness while switching from one video to another as the user might not be sufficiently prepared for the switch.

 The MRF/MCU may signal to pause the receiving 360-degree video from any of the rooms that do not currently have any active viewers.
 The streams can be resumed if and when there are viewers [9].